Oxsomi/core3/docs/graphics_api.md

 _gotoIfError(clean, CommandListRef_endRegionDebugExt(commandList));
 ```

 The same syntax as startRegionDebugExt can be used for addMarkerDebugExt.
 Except a marker doesn't need any end, it's just 1 event on the timeline.
+Every end region needs to correspond with a start region and vice versa.

 ### DirectRendering feature